-On 27 June 2020, Regulation (EU) 2020/873 of the European Parliament and of the Council of 24 June 2020, amending Regulations (EU) No 272/2013 and (EU) 2019/876 as regards certain adjustments in response to the COVID-19 pandemic, entered into force, allowing, inter alia, a reduction in risk weights for some SME loans, a temporary partial exclusion from the calculation of Common Equity Tier 1 items of the amount of unrealised profits or losses measured at fair value through other comprehensive income in relation to the COVID-19 pandemic.
+On 27 June 2020, Regulation (EU) 2020/873 of the European Parliament and of the Council of 24 June 2020, amending Regulations (EU) No 272/2013 and (EU) 2019/876 as regards certain adjustments in response to the COVID-19 pandemic, entered into force, allowing, inter alia, for a reduction of risk weights for some SME loans, the temporary partial exclusion from the calculation of common equity Tier of the amount of unrealised gains or losses at fair value through other comprehensive income in relation to the COVID-19 pandemic.

-As at 31 December 2021, the adjustment related to the temporary partial exclusion from the calculation of common equity tier 1 items of the amount of unrealised profits or losses measured at fair value through other comprehensive income in relation to pandemic COVID-19 amounted to PLN 367,167 thousand.
+As at 31 December 2021, the adjustment related to the temporary partial exclusion from the calculation of common equity Tier 1 of the amount of unrealised gains or losses measured at fair value through other comprehensive income in relation to pandemic COVID-19 amounted to PLN 367,167 thousand.